oracle-devrel/technology-engineering/data-platform/analytical-data-platform-lakehouse/workload-architecture-documents/data-warehouse-analytics-for-IT/files/data-warehouse-analytics-for-IT-wad.md

 Oracle Cloud Guard Service will be enabled using the pcy-service policy and with the following default configuration.
 Customization of the Detector and Responder Recipes will result in clones of the default (Oracle Managed) recipes.

 Cloud Guard default configuration provides a number of good settings.
-It is expected that these settings may not match with A Company Making Everything's requirements.
+It is expected that these settings may not match A Company Making Everything's requirements.

 **Targets**